squ-kei/SKlearn-Tensorflow-notes/Custom.md

 model = keras.models.load_model("model_with_custom_loss.h5", custom_objects={"huber_fn":huber_fn})
 ```
 The issue is when save the model, threshold will not be saved.
- 2.   **A better way is to subclassing the keras.losses.Loss class, then implementing get_config() method.
+ **2. A better way is to subclassing the keras.losses.Loss class, then implementing get_config() method.
 This way can be used to all other component of a model**
 ```python
 class Huberloss(keras.losses.Loss):
     def __init__(self, threshold=1.0, **kwargs):